aws/aws-ec2-instance-connect-cli/README.md

 # AWS EC2 Instance Connect CLI

 This is a Python client for accessing EC2 instances via AWS EC2 Instance Connect.
 This module supports Python 2.7.x and 3+.
+[This package is available on PyPI for pip installation](https://pypi.org/project/ec2instanceconnectcli/), ie, `pip install ec2instanceconnectcli`

 ## Setup